Since you’re searching for a hack squat alternative, I’ll assume a few things are true about you.

 - Think of this exercise like a deadlift, only with the bar behind your body rather than in front.

-- With your feet roughly hip width apart, bend down and grab the bar.
+- With your feet roughly hip width apart, bend down and grab the bar with an overhand grip.

 - Keep your knees pointing in the same direction as your feet throughout the movement.

 - Your hips should stay low and your shoulders high.

 - If your grip isn’t strong enough, use lifting straps.
 I like Harbinger Big Grip Lifting Straps, mainly because they have a rubber strip that prevents the bar from slipping.